MARIJUANA ON PROBATION

 Know And Protect Your Rights While On Probation In Colorado

-If you are subject to a probation revocation for a felony or misdemeanor in Thornton, Westminster or Golden, the criminal attorneys at the O'Malley and Sawyer, LLC, can help make sure your rights are protected, including your constitutional right to use medical marijuana.
+If you are subject to a probation revocation for a felony or misdemeanor in Thornton, Westminster or Golden, the criminal attorneys at the Sawyer Legal Group, LLC, can help make sure your rights are protected, including your constitutional right to use medical marijuana.
 We are experienced defense attorneys who devote ourselves solely to the practice of criminal defense.
 When you are accused of violating your probation, be smart, remain silent and consult with an attorney.
 Contact us today at 303-731-0719.
 Together, we can protect your future.